3d-passgo/3d-passgo-library-android/README.md

   * allow a user to move the 3d grid around
   * show passgo as entered
   * compare entered passgo with the passgo stored in SharedPreference
+* PassGoStyleActivity - An activity where a user can customize passgo styles, such as color, thickness etc.
 * ChangePassGoActivity - An activity which allows a user to set up or change his/her passgo by saving the passgo to SharedPreferences.
 * AuthenticateActivity - An activity which requires a user to enter his/her current passgo first, and then call ChangePassGoActivity.java only if success. (a more secure way)
-* PassGoView_Style - An activity where a user can customize passgo styles, such as color, thickness etc.
 * PassGoFAQActivity - A FAQ activity providing common questions/answers regarding passgo.

 With above compoments, android developers should be able to embed "3D PassGo" into an andorid app easily.

-Details are available at [wiki](https://github.com/3d-passgo/3d-passgo-library-android/wiki).
+How to is available at [wiki](https://github.com/3d-passgo/3d-passgo-library-android/wiki).
 <br>
 <br>